workshop-depot/Servo/README.md

 A Project Template for developing Windows Service easily.

+For developing a Windows Service:

+- Implement `IService` like `SampleService`.

+This service will run in `Main` method just using this code: `new SampleService().Run();`.

+After you are done with development of your service, just set `Servo/Conf/RunInService` in `App.config` to `true`.
+After that, in the command line, pass `-i` to install the service.

+You can also set things like service name and description in `App.config`.

+## V 0.8

+Help for command line shows a dialog now.

 ## V 0.7

 RunInService is now in App.config so it can be easily changed if one forgot to set it to true even after deployment; so there is no difference between development assemblies and deployment assemblies other than the flag in App.config.